-It is becoming increasingly apparent that Randy Quaid, who has frequently played oddball characters like "Cousin Eddie" in the "National Lampoon's Vacation" films and the not-entirely-sane pilot in "Independence Day," has not been acting.
+It is becoming increasingly apparent that Randy Quaid, who has frequently played oddball characters like “Cousin Eddie” in the “National Lampoon’s Vacation” films and the not-entirely-sane pilot in “Independence Day,” may not have been acting.

 Quaid and his wife were arrested in Canada last week on a warrant issued after they failed to appear at a court hearing in Santa Barbara.
 The Quaids were to face felony vandalism charges based on an incident in which they were discovered squatting in the guest house of a home they once owned.
 By “squatting,” I mean they were living there without permission, not that they were physically squatting, but given the Quaids’ ever-increasing weirdness they might have been squatting in that sense too.